 We also issued Tonaquint a warrant to purchase that number of shares equal to \$667,500 (75% of the principal amount under the note) divided by market price (as defined in the warrant agreement) on the December 13, 2013 issue date, which expires December 31, 2018 (the last calendar day of the month that is 5-years from the issue date) and provides for a variable exercise price per share.
-On March 14, 2013, we issued 170,623 shares of our common stock resulting from the partial cashless exercise of the warrant issued to Tonaquint during the three months ended January 31, 2013.
-Warrants to purchase up to 86,282 shares of our common stock issued to Tonaquint remain outstanding.
-Although we are currently negotiating with Tonaquint to exchange its notes for shares of our common stock and exchange its warrant for a warrant with a fixed exercise price and waive its registration rights, there is no guarantee that Tonaquint will agree to any such exchange or waiver.
+On October 10, 2013, we entered into an exchange and settlement agreement with Iliad Research and Trading, or Iliad, regarding this warrant, which was subsequently transferred to Iliad.
+See "- Debt Conversion Agreements" above.
+Accordingly, this warrant has been cancelled and is no longer outstanding.
+For additional information regarding the Tonaquint transaction, see Note 8 to our unaudited interim financial statements appearing elsewhere in this prospectus.